 (2) A notice under subregulation (1) must contain a statement of the reasons for the decision.

-[Regulation 47 amended in Gazette 30 Dec 2011 p.
+[Regulation 47 amended: Gazette 30 Dec 2011 p.
 5546 and 5549-50.]

 48. Notice before withdrawal of acceptance

 (1) Before withdrawing the acceptance of a safety case for a facility, the Minister must give the operator at least 30 days notice, in writing, of the Minister’s intention to withdraw the acceptance.